inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

-The following sequence chart illustrates that the RTS/CTS mechanism makes the communication more coordinated, as the nodes know when to transmit in order to avoid collisions.
+The following sequence chart illustrates that the RTS/CTS mechanism makes the communication more coordinated, as the nodes know when to transmit to avoid collisions.
 It also illustrates that RTS and CTS frames are much shorter than data frames.

 .. figure:: rts-seq.png